infinityworksltd/engineering/_posts/2018-10-19-devops-conference.md

 * [Greenkeeper](https://greenkeeper.io/) for NPM projects - can auto upgrade your dependencies (after testing them of course!)
 * Using containers?
 [Clair](https://coreos.com/clair/docs/latest/) can check for vulnerabilities in them for you.
 * Running a website?
 [Detectify](https://detectify.com) can automate pen-testing.
-* If you're running Kubernetes, you might not all of the [default permissions](https://kubesec.io/basics/containers-securitycontext-capabilities-drop-index-all).
+* If you're running Kubernetes, you probably don't need all of the [default permissions](https://kubesec.io/basics/containers-securitycontext-capabilities-drop-index-all).
 Use `drop all` then only add back what you need.
 * Multi stage docker builds can limit the blast radius of build tool vulnerabilities, run the minimum possible in the container that ends up in production.

 ## Wrap up